it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Architecture_Review_Methodology.md

 ##### Question

-- What is the minimum number of components required based on the architecture of the system?
+- What is the minimum number of security services required based on the architecture of the system?
-- Are there more components being used than necessary?
+- Are there more security services being used than necessary?
 By a lot?
 By a little?
 Is it justifiable?
 Is it unnecessarily spread out?

 ##### Answers